female student working on laptop outside at table

 Qualifications:

-• Excellent customer service skills -- candidate should be friendly, cooperative, and have the ability to work well with others.
+• Excellent communication and customer service skills -- candidates should be outgoing, friendly, cooperative, and have the ability to work well independently and as a team.

-• Reliability -- must come to work on time and complete all tasks as directed.
+• Reliability - must come to work on time and complete all tasks as directed; detail oriented.

 • Strong work ethic – fully committed to creating a positive experience for all who enter the ULC; proactive and diligent in their work.